khushaal-nandwani/ttc-avoiding-delays/README.md

 -   `data/raw_data` contains the raw data as obtained from OpenDataToronto.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `other` contains relevant LLM chat interactions
+-   `other/llm` contains relevant LLM chat interactions
+-   `other/sketches` contains sketches used in the paper.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.